gabrielcassolbach/VictimSimulator/README.md

 #-------------------------------------------------------------------#

-to run the project, follow the steps bellow:
+ - To run the project, follow the steps bellow:

 1. create a virtual environment in python:
     - python3 -m venv .venv